9 September 2013. Autumn Preparations.

 for cars because they work on 12-volts, just like my boat.
 The problem is, most use 70 watts of power (7 amps!) which is

 craziness.
 Okay, not crazy per se if you're flying down a highway at 70mph

-in a car, but when living off battery power, 7 amps is a lot.
+in a car, but when living off battery power, 7 amps per hour is a lot.
 Too much.